HooplaHoorah/w2q-extension/README.md

 - [v0.2.0-alpha (pre-release)](https://github.com/HooplaHoorah/w2q-extension/releases/tag/v0.2.0-alpha) – AI scaffolding (Prompt API stubs)

+## Built‑in AI (Gemini Nano) — optional but supported

+Web‑to‑Quest works 100% without AI — all math steps, hints and answer checks are computed locally.
+If Chrome’s on‑device **Gemini Nano** (Prompt API) is exposed, two extra buttons will appear: *Explain this step (AI)* and *Generate printable variants (AI)*.

+To enable these features:
+- Follow the steps in [`extension/help/ai.html`](extension/help/ai.html) to install Chrome Canary and enable the Prompt API flags.
+- After loading the extension, open the side panel and run `await window.ai.canCreateTextSession()` in the devtools console.
+The returned status may be:
+  - `ready` – AI is available and buttons are enabled automatically.
+  - `after-download` – the model is downloading; leave Chrome open on Wi‑Fi.
+  - `missing` or `unavailable` – this build/profile doesn’t yet expose the API (everything else still works).

+### Troubleshooting
+- **AI: unavailable** – You can still make tasks and check answers; only the two AI buttons are disabled.
+- If using Canary, confirm the flags are **Enabled** then reload the extension and probe again.
+- Advanced: launching Chrome with `--enable-features=PromptApiGeminiNano,PromptApiGeminiNanoMultimodalInput` may help when the flags UI is flaky.

 ## Tech
 - Chrome **Manifest V3**, Side Panel UI
 - **CSP-safe** arithmetic engine (shunting-yard; no `eval`)